 Pick it up at: Kroger, Amazon, Thrive Market, Whole Foods, Costco, and Target.

 Give to: the M&M’s lover.

 Certified by Fair Trade USA.
 All the chocolate used is over 55% Fair Trade and the palm kernel oil is sustainably sourced.
-Fair Trade certification ensures that cocoa farmers receive a fair price, enabling them to follow good agricultural practices, and invest in their farms and communities.
-They also are in the process of getting their Non-GMO certification.
+Fair Trade certification ensures that cocoa farmers receive a fair price, enabling them to follow good agricultural practices.
+After that they also get invest in their farms and communities.
+In addition, Little Secrets is also in the process of getting their Non-GMO certification.

 Pick it up at: Whole Foods, Kroger, Giant, Stop & Shop, and Wegman’s.